Skip to content

 The provider flows

 These use cases represent the flow of an onboarding business and paying an invoice through a payment service.
-To follow the steps, import the Provider API Postman collection into Postman.
-You can download the Postman collection here.
+You can follow the steps via the Bruno Collection above.

-The Postman collections contain API requests outside of the scope of the Provider API.
+The Bruno collections contain API requests outside of the scope of the Provider API.
 This is so you can complete the onboarding flow.
 These will not be available in the production environment.

 The additional API requests allow you to create: